 By practicing mindfulness, you can retrain your brain to focus on the present moment, which stops you from becoming overly reactive or overwhelmed by worries and negative thoughts.
 It instead helps you to accept and examine these thoughts, rather than avoiding or reacting to them instinctively.
 Mindfulness builds a stronger and more positive coping mechanism, where you can observe every thought as it passes through your mind.

 Stress and anxiety narrow your vision, forcing you to only focus on the situation that’s worrying you.
-Professor Mark Williams, of the Oxford Mindfulness Centre, states that mindfulness “lets us stand back from our thoughts and start to see their patterns.
+Professor Mark Williams, of the Oxford Mindfulness Centre, states that mindfulness “lets us stand back from our thoughts and start to see patterns.
 Gradually, we can train ourselves to notice when our thoughts are taking over and realise that thoughts are simply ‘mental events’ that do not have to control us.”

 By setting aside time to breathe and be mindful, you will naturally see the bigger picture and be able to resolve the situation with higher emotional intelligence and better decision-making.